ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 Let's now jump into one of the most simple, yet essential, data visualizations: the bar plot.

 ## Barplots

-A good use of a bar plot might be to show counts of something, while poor use of a bar plot might be to show group means.
-Numerous studies have discussed inappropriate uses of bar plots, noting that "because the bars always start at zero, they can be misleading: for example, part of the range covered by the bar might have never been observed in the sample."
-Despite the numerous reports on incorrect usage, bar plots remain one of the most common problems in data visualization.

 The most basic [`seaborn.barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) function takes in a categorical and a numeric variable as <b>encodings</b>.
 A second layer of grouping, preferably with another categorical variable, can be added with the `hue` argument.